Septic System Repair and Restoration | FreeFlow Environmental

 The Septic System Good News

 The Good News is that, on average, the key components of the system are usually intact.
-This means – structurally sound and fully capable of performing as they were originally designed to do IF, you can create the proper environment.
+This means – structurally sound and fully capable of performing as they were originally designed to do IF you can create the proper environment.
+However, it’s important to check septic system coverage under home insurance policies to understand what is and isn’t covered.
+While most policies don’t cover regular maintenance, they may provide protection against sudden damage caused by unexpected events.

 How Can You re-establish proper flow within the septic system?

-It is surprising how often the only thing standing between the homeowner and a properly operating septic system is that accumulation of organic matter that we spoke of earlier.
+It is surprising how often the only thing standing between the homeowner and a properly operating septic system is the accumulation of organic matter that we spoke of earlier.
 It accumulates within the tank, within the D-Box, inside the transmission lines, inside the drain bed lines themselves, and often within the stone that comprises the Drainage Bed.
+Regular maintenance is crucial, as the average lifespan of a septic system ranges from 25 to 40 years, depending on factors like usage, soil conditions, and proper care.
 Removing this material and re-establishing the flow of oxygen within the space surrounding and including the drainage bed is the answer to the question.

 Hopefully, we’ve helped clear up some questions!